 The other challenge with this cost is that it can drive the previous two costs: library size and component complexity.
 There will always be a gap between what consumers want in the shared library and what you’re able to sustainably support.
 This creates a constant pressure to add more complexity to existing components or add new components as adoption grows.
 Sometimes the cost is justified, but you’ll always need to weigh it against the value being added.

 We can think of organizational volatility as a company’s or organization’s rate of change over time and how that change impacts teams.
 A very high rate of volatility is usually described as “thrash” and leaves a lot of confusion and frustration in its wake.
 But any growing organization will experience some level of volatility.
 The company can shift priorities, reorganize teams and ownership, or decide to merge or be acquired with little notice.
 All these changes can generate costs for teams and your library.
 Managing the cost of volatility is always challenging because there is little that can be done to control it directly.

 But while it is an uncertain and unwieldy cost, it is also a huge opportunity for creating value.
 As stated previously, helping teams become more resilient and adaptive to change is the key value of a shared code library.
 But it goes beyond the code, which is something we’ll talk more about in the next article.

 Thanks for Reading!

-Redefining the value of a shared component library in this way has been a useful heuristic for how I think about what to prioritize and where to grow.
-I hope this was helpful for you as well.
-This series is not yet complete, and I’m writing these posts as I have time and headspace, so I’m not sure when I’ll finish the last post.
+Understanding how costs behave for shared component libraries has been incredibly valuable for me, and I hope this was useful for you as well.
+Part Three will focus on how to manage these costs and optimize for adaptability to deliver a high-value library.
+I’m writing these posts as I have time and headspace, so I’m not sure when I’ll finish the last post.
 But if you have questions or just want to say thank you, you can find me on Twitter.